The following best practices provide guidance on avoiding query anti-patterns that impact performance in BigQuery.

 If you examine the query explain plan and see a significant difference between avg and max compute times, your data is probably skewed.

-To avoid peformance issues that result from data skew:
+To avoid performance issues that result from data skew:

 - Use an approximate aggregate function such as